 Example: Ava applies for welfare in Las Vegas.
 By accident, her welfare caseworker inputs the wrong salary, and Ava starts receiving more money that she is entitled to.
 But Ava committed no crime because the caseworker committed the error, and Ava was unaware of this error or that she was receiving more money that she should have.

 Violating NRS 422A is a “specific intent” crime.
-This means that no defendant should be convicted unless he/she had the intent to defraud.
-Therefore, a typical defense is that the defendant did not deliberately try to deceive anyone.
+This means that you should not be convicted unless you had the intent to defraud.
+Therefore, a typical defense is that you did not deliberately try to deceive anyone.

 Example: Catherine applies for welfare in Henderson.
 By accident, she types one too few zeroes so it appears Catherine is earning ten times less than what she really earns.
 If caught, Catherine may be arrested and booked at the Henderson Detention Center for violating NRS 422A.
 But if the defense attorney can show that Catherine made an innocent mistake, the charges should be dropped.